google-deepmind/mujoco/doc/modeling.rst

 specified by the user, the frame is not rotated.

 :at:`quat`: :at-val:`real(4), "1 0 0 0"`
-   If the quaternion is known, this is the preferred was to specify the frame orientation because it does not involve conversions.
+   If the quaternion is known, this is the preferred way to specify the frame orientation because it does not involve conversions.
 Instead it is normalized to unit length and copied into mjModel during compilation.
 When a model is saved as MJCF, all frame orientations are expressed as quaternions using this attribute.
 :at:`axisangle`: :at-val:`real(4), optional`